 Betterment Signup Process

-Honestly singing up with Betterment is one of the easiest signup process I have come across.
+Singing up with Betterment is a very easy process.
 It takes about five minutes and they take you through a set of questions that cover what you are trying to accomplish with your investments.
 You even have the option to set the allocation of asset using a cool slider bar (stocks vs bonds).

 You roll through all these choices, link a checking account, and boom you are ready to roll.
 Putting money into the account works just like moving money from one bank account to another.

 Investment Choices and Model Portfolio

 Now that we have money in our account it will be automatically invested into ETFs.
 Betterment has chosen ETFs for its investments instead of mutual funds because they have preferential tax treatment and lower expense ratios.
 Basically the ETF route saves us money over mutual funds.

 Your allocations for each of these will depend on how you answered the questions in sign up.
 So, while the percentages will change, the actual investments will be part of two groups of assets.

 Stock Market ETFs

 With the stock ETFs the investment committee at Betterment has chosen, we get access to index funds that are some of the broadest for U.S. and International markets.
 This means that our stock investments are spread out over thousands of companies all at one time.